-The Company has an employment agreement with Joseph D. Hill, our Chief Financial Officer, expiring on April 8, 2011.
+The Company has an employment agreement with Joseph D. Hill, our Chief Financial Officer, expiring on April 8, 2012.
 The agreement will automatically renew from year to year unless either party gives written notice of non-renewal.
 Under the agreement Mr. Hill receives a base salary of \$220,000 per year and he received a signing bonus of \$20,000.
 The agreement provides that Mr. Hill is eligible to receive a performance bonus of up to 120% of his base salary, depending on the Compensation Committee's assessment of achievement of individual and Company goals, with a target of 60% of base salary if performance goals are met.
-In accordance with the agreement, Mr. Hill was granted a stock option for the purchase of 50,000 shares of the Company's Common Stock at the commencement of his employment and another option for 25,000 shares six months after the commencement of his employment.
-Each option has an exercise price equal to the fair market value per share of the Company's Common Stock at the date of grant and vests in equal quarterly installments over a period of four years from the grant date.

 If during the term of the agreement Mr. Hill's employment is terminated without cause or he terminates his employment for good reason (as defined in the agreement), Mr. Hill will be entitled to severance of 12 months base salary and payment of COBRA premiums, provided that he signs and does not revoke a general release.
 Mr. Hill will also be entitled to severance of 12 months base salary and payment of COBRA premiums if the agreement is not renewed by the Company, unless Mr. Hill's employment continues after such expiration.
 The agreement also provides that if Mr. Hill's employment is terminated after a change of control of the Company, then in addition to the severance benefit, the vesting of all unvested equity will be accelerated.
 If any portion of the severance payments, benefits and vesting constitutes an "excess parachute payment" within the meaning of Section 280G of the Internal Revenue Code, the Company will make an additional gross-up payment of up to \$250,000 that, after reduction for all taxes with respect to such gross-up payment, equals the excise tax with respect to the excess parachute payments.